alvareznahuel/bcg/README.md

 |Resource|Description
 |--------|-----------
-|suits   | A suit is one of the categories into which the cards of a deck are divided.
 |cards   | A card is the minimal element of a deck.
 |deck    | A set of cards usually solded together.
 |bulk    | A set of cards that are a part of a deck.